KaminskiKrzysztof/MXN-Studio-Project/README.md

-#MnX-Studio is a project created while attending MMC School course.
+#MXN-Studio is a project created while attending MMC School course.
 Using HTML CSS JS and bootstrap